kisankumavat85/kisankumavat.com/README.md

 ## devkk.com

-This is my Portfolio/Blog webapp build with Next.js and styled-components.
+This is my Portfolio/Blog Web App build with Next.js and styled-components.